-I went to Ichinomiya beach last year with my better half and I fell in love with the scenic view.
+I went to Ichinomiya beach last year and I fell in love with the scenic view.
 We also did quite a few watersports like kitesurfing and sea kayaking.
 Ichinomiya is also great for watching sunsets in the evening.

 Ichinomiya caught great attention recently when the Tokyo Olympics surfing event was scheduled on the beach.

 - Take Wakashio Limited Express from Tokyo Station to Kazusa-Ichinomiya Station.
 The journey will take about 1 hour 20 minutes.